arianrhodsandlot/nostalgist/docs/src/content/docs/apis/configure.md

 title: configure
 ---

-Update the global options for `Nostalgist`, so everytime the emulator `Nostalgist.launch` is called, the default options specified here will be used.
+Update the global options for `Nostalgist`, so everytime the `Nostalgist.launch` method or shortcuts like `Nostalgist.nes` is called, the default options specified here will be used.

 ## Usage
 ```js